pawwapawa/ByteSprout/README.md

 ### Web Interface Access

-1. **Enter Update Mode**: Hold button for 3+ seconds
+1. **Enter Update Mode**: Toggle via Settings Menu
 2. **Connect to Wi-Fi**: Join "BYTE90_Setup" network (password: `00000000`)
 3. **Access Interface**: Navigate to `http://192.168.4.1`
 4. **Configure**: Set up Wi-Fi, upload firmware/animations
-5. **Exit**: Single button press returns to normal operation
+5. **Exit**: Exit via Settings Menu

-**Windows 11 compatibility**: Windows 11 has a compatibility issue with DHCP access points, it fails or takes a long time to assign IP preventing connection to the Web Interface.
+**⚠️ Windows 11 compatibility**: Windows 11 has a compatibility issue with DHCP access points, it fails or takes a long time to assign IP preventing connection to the Web Interface.
 A workaround is to manually assign the IP address once connected or use an iOS or Android device.

 ### Over-the-Air Updates
 - **Firmware updates**: Upload `.bin` files via web interface
 - **Animation packages**: Upload animation `.bin` files
 - **Automatic validation**: File integrity and format verification
 - **Rollback protection**: Safe update process with error recovery

+## Animation Asset Protection Notice

+- **⚠️ Important for BYTE-90 Purchasers**: Animations are paid proprietary assets included only with purchased BYTE-90 devices.
+When performing firmware updates or flashing operations, be careful not to erase the animation partition from flash memory.

+- **⚠️ If animations are accidentally erased**: Contact ALXV Labs support with your purchase information including order number for assistance in restoring your animations.

+- **For DIY builders**: This open source firmware does not include animations.
+Animations are available only with purchased BYTE-90 devices.

 ## Development & Building